soundspectrum/replicant/README.md

 executing certain categories of vanilla Python code, such as iterative algebraic computation.
 Since showing is more useful than telling, our next steps involve crafting a set of small application prototypes to demonstrate Replicant's performance advantages in any many exciting convincing ways as possible.
-We are currently planning on developing the following proof of concept demos:
+In principle, we have completed the following proof-of-concept demos:

 * A realtime fractal animation that runs in single thread mode (benchmarked against CPython), and the same animation in multi-threaded mode on a 4 or 8